 How to Connect Binance Smart Chain to MetaMask

 MetaMask has always been the go-to wallet for accessing the Ethereum network.
-However, you now connect to the likes of the Binance Smart Chain for accessing decentralised apps (or DeFi) with low transaction fees.
+However, you now connect to the likes of the Binance Smart Chain for accessing decentralized apps (or DeFi) with low transaction fees.

 Binance Mobile App

 With the Binance mobile app, you can trade Bitcoin and cryptocurrencies from the palm of your hand.
-The app is available for download for Andriod or iOS.
-With the app, there’s a host of features available including spot, margin and futures trading.
-Plus users can use the Binance Savings, Staking and Loans products from inside the app too.
+The app is available for download for Android or iOS.
+With the app, there’s a host of features available including spot, margin, and futures trading.
+Plus users can use the Binance Savings, Staking, and Loans products from inside the app too.

 Trust Wallet Binance Official Wallet

 Trust Wallet is the official digital wallet of Binance.
 Binance acquired the secure and intuitive mobile wallet in 2018.
-For more information on the Trust Wallet check out our video tutorial.
+For more information check out our Trust Wallet review.

 In late August 2019, Binance launched their lending platform on a subscription-based service which was on a first-come, first service.
 It’s a value-added service to Binance users who hold idle digital assets.